PoliTOcean/rov-core-1718/Alosa/README.md

 The code has been subdivided in standalone functions in order to make them reusable.

-The resulting main code is a sequence of function calls, it is easly readable and understandable.
+The resulting main code is a sequence of function calls, it is readable and understandable.